-REAL ESTATE IN THE REAL ECONOMY these buildings are commercial; in this respect, approximately 33% of GFCF in "non-residential buildings & other structures is estimated to be in commercial buildings, the remainder in infrastructure and other non-residential buildings such as public hospitals, universities, museums, and manufacturing etc. The total GFCF ("Investment in the economy") figure excludes "Cultivated biological resources" and "Intellectual property products".
-Providing the capital, ownership & management behind a wide spectrum of business & social activities and housing Derived from the gross asset values in the INREV vehicle database and from EPRA estimates of the listed sector's property portfolio values (EU/UK standing investments only).
-7. An important source of income for EU savers & pensioners Insurance company and pension fund investments in directly-owned property are from section 3 and for "equities, bonds & other asset classes" and total investments from the institutional balance sheets data of Eurostat, the ECB and OECD and national statistics offices, updated to 2021 where appropriate.
+Providing the capital, ownership & management behind a wide spectrum of business & social activities and housing

+Derived from the gross asset values in the INREV vehicle database and from EPRA estimates of the listed sector's property portfolio values (EU/UK standing investments only).

+8. An important source of income for EU savers & pensioners

+Insurance company and pension fund investments in directly-owned property are from section 3 and for "equities, bonds & other asset classes" and total investments from the institutional balance sheets data of Eurostat, the ECB and OECD and national statistics offices, updated to 2023 where appropriate.
 Listed property company exposures are estimated based on the product of (a) institutions' allocations to equities (including those held indirectly in mutual funds etc.) and (b) of listed property's share of equity portfolios (in aggregate, estimated respectively to be 29.7% and 3.6%).
 The exposure to non-listed real estate is a net asset value (NAV) estimate using information from INREV Universe studies, investment consultants & other information.
-8. Contributing toward a low carbon economy Energy consumption from Eurostat, with the published sectors re-categorised and re-aggregated.
-Based on European Energy Authority (EEA) data, direct and indirect emissions derived from Statista.
-Residential and commercial exposures are estimated separately.